 It's research time

-Whether you are hoping to secure an internship for the following summer, or you’re due to graduate in the Spring, there’s plenty you can do to prepare for the start of the new academic year.
+Whether you are hoping to secure a placement/internship for the following summer, or you’re due to graduate in the spring, there’s plenty you can do to prepare for the start of the new academic year.

 You can start by looking into industry sectors you might like to work in; the Gradcracker Toolkit is a good place to begin.

 It’s also a good idea to fish out the employers you’d particularly like to work for.
 Explore our Company Hubs and start building your Follow list to receive job alerts from companies you have chosen to Follow – this will ensure you don’t miss out on any of the year’s action.